surullabs/lint/README.md

 ### Adding a custom linter

-Adding a new linter is made dead simple by the `github.com/surullabs/lint/checkers` package.
+Please check if you can use the [gometalinter](https://godoc.org/github.com/surullabs/lint/gometalinter) package first.
+If not, adding a new linter is made dead simple by the `github.com/surullabs/lint/checkers` package.
 The entire source for the `golint` integration is

 ```
 import "github.com/surullabs/lint/checkers"